NFDI4Chem/knowledge_base/readme/advanced.md

 The example assumes that your Markdown file is located on the third filesystem level, e.g. `/docs/10_domains/`.
 If not, please adjust the number of `../` pointers accordingly.

-## Format Images using `img`
+## Format images using `img`

 In some cases, the image markdown might be too limited and it might be better to use the `img` html tag.
-To do so, add the following line at the beginning (but after the frontmatter):
+To do so, add the following line at the beginning (but after the [front matter](https://docusaurus.io/docs/create-doc#doc-front-matter)):

 ```
 ---